 CONCLUSION

 Although many OHAs in modern medicine have a natural origin, consuming them in their original form may not bring out much benefit as we have discussed with the example of metformin.
 On the other hand, we have seen isolation of phlorizin paved the way to the discovery of modern SGLT 2 inhibitors.
-It is worth to find out the active molecule and their mechanisms of action not only for a better understanding of their effects but also for product standardisation.
+It is worth to find out the active molecule and their mechanisms of action not only for a better understanding of their effects but also for product standardization.

 DM is a chronic disease and it is associated with multiple comorbidities.
 So, its remedies should be chosen wisely based on the data on their safety, efficacy and drug interactions.
 In this article, we have given an overview of herbal products with anti-hyperglycaemic effects based on various RCTs.
 We often use them as food items but in sub-optimal doses.
 We have also mentioned doses and proper formulation from the right part of the plant used in various clinical trials.
 Nonetheless, these trials of natural products often underreport the important steps of the interventions, thereby deviate from the standards set by Consolidated Standards of Reporting Trials.
 These need to be brought under a regulatory framework which will eventually generate faith in these herbal medicines.
-Last but not the least cost effectiveness should also be kept in mind before using them.
+Last but not the least, cost-effectiveness should also be kept in mind before using them.

 REFERENCES